distributedci/dci-doc/src/get_started.md

 The name of your remoteci does not matter.
 But if there are several of you working on the same jumphost, give your remoteci an explicit name.

-After creating your remoteci, copy the contents of the dcirc.sh file (Authentication column of your `remoteci > dcirc.sh > Copy to clipboard`), and save it on a file in your jumphost (e.g. `~/dcirc.sh`).
+After creating your remoteci, copy the contents of the dcirc.sh file, and save it on a file in your jumphost (e.g. `~/dcirc.sh`).

 ## Install the DCI client on your jumphost